table-representation-learning/table-representation-learning.github.io/call-for-papers.md

 ## Submission formats
 The workshop will accept regular research papers and industrial papers.
 Submissions should follow the NeurIPS proceedings format and choose the suitable category of:
+- Abstract: 1 page + references (open challenges, reflections, and thought-provoking visions).
-- Short paper: at most 4 pages + references.
+- Extended abstract: at most 4 pages + references.
-- Regular paper: at most 8 pages + references.
+- Regular paper: at least 6 pages + references.

 ## Novelty and conflicts

 The workshop does not accept submissions that have previously been published at NeurIPS or other machine learning or related venues.
 We do invite submissions that have been published in, for example, data management venues.
-Accepted papers will be published on the website but the workshop is non-archival.
+Authors of submitted work will be asked to mark (domain) conflicts of interest with the workshop organizers and the program committee, and reviewing will be handled accordingly.

 ## Submission and review process

 The submission and review process will be hosted through OpenReview (a link will follow soon).
-Authors of submitted work will be asked to mark (domain) conflicts of interest with the workshop organizers and the program committee, and reviewing will be handled accordingly.
-Each paper will be reviewed by three PC members in a single-blind manner.
-Reviewers will recommend submissions for oral or poster presentation.
+Papers will be reviewed in a single-blind manner.
+Reviewers will recommend submissions for oral or poster presentations.
+Accepted papers will be published on the website but the workshop is non-archival.

+## References

+[1] Yin, P., Neubig, G., Yih, W. T., & Riedel, S. TaBERT: Pretraining for Joint Understanding of Textual and Tabular Data.
+In *Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics, 2020*.

+[2] Herzig, J., Nowak, P. K., Mueller, T., Piccinno, F., & Eisenschlos, J. TaPas: Weakly Supervised Table Parsing via Pre-training.
+In *Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics, 2020*.

+[3] Deng, X., Sun, H., Lees, A., Wu, Y., & Yu, C. TURL: Table Understanding through Representation Learning. *Proceedings of the VLDB Endowment, 2021*.

+[4] Tang, N., Fan, J., Li, F., Tu, J., Du, X., Li, G., ... & Ouzzani, M. RPT: relational pre-trained transformer is almost all you need towards democratizing data preparation. *Proceedings of the VLDB Endowment*, 2021.